jveilleux/FarmFreshWeb/advanced-features.md

 ### Groups

-* Create and manage a group page, which acts as a sub directory within the FFW for regional producer groups, certification bodies, markets etc.
+* Create and manage a group page, which acts as a sub-directory within the FFW for regional producer groups, certification bodies, markets etc.
   [Read more](/group-pages.md)

 ### Social